Web-eWorks/microluxe20/src/markdown/microluxe20_equipment.md

 <!-- $data wealth.yml class_wealth -->

 ## Weapons

+Some weapons use ammunition, which is consumed at a rate of 1 for every attack made, regardless of the success.
+When a weapon is out of ammunition, you must spend a round reloading it before you are able to fire it again.

+Some weapons (such as grenades) are thrown at the enemy and then do damage; to resolve these, the character makes a skill check to throw the weapon (usually DEX+Accuracy) and the location of the weapon is determined by the Gamemaster, then attacks are rolled for each character caught in the weapon's attack radius.
+A weapon's attack roll is 1d20 + the weapon's attack bonus.
+For all attacks that succeed, damage is resolved normally.

 Here is the format for weapon entries (given as column headings on the table below):